protontypes/open-sustainable-technology/education.md

 - [ARSET Fundamentals of Machine Learning for Earth Science](https://github.com/NASAARSET/ARSET_ML_Fundamentals) - This training will provide attendees an overview of machine learning in regards to Earth Science, and how to apply these algorithms and techniques to remote sensing data in a meaningful way.
 - [Applied Environmental Statistics](https://github.com/mdietze/EE509) - Applied Environmental Statistics course of the Boston University.
 - [climate-emulator-tutorial](https://github.com/blutjens/climate-emulator-tutorial) - A tutorial for getting started with machine learning for climate modeling.
+- [Utilizing Open Science Techniques for Exploring Greenhouse Gas Data](https://github.com/US-GHG-Center/ams-2024-workshop) - An Interactive Workshop on the U.S. Greenhouse Gas Center and VEDA Tools for use in Earth Science Research

 ## Earth Observation
 - [Radiant MLHub Tutorials](https://github.com/radiantearth/mlhub-tutorials) - Tutorials to access Radiant MLHub Training Datasets.